ncatlab/nlab-content/pages/4/1/2/2/2214/content.md

 * [[Jon Awbrey]] replies to a query at [[relation theory]].
 Hey! that rhymes with "weak and weary".

-* [[Zoran ?koda]]: to support the development of entries on the basics of [[formal geometry]] created entry [[adic noetherian ring]] (I would like to warn Toby (who will likely like simpler generality) in advance that one needs to be very careful in treating adic situations without noetherianess, I do not feel competent to write without consulting literature such a more general entry).
+* [[Zoran Škoda]]: to support the development of entries on the basics of [[formal geometry]] created entry [[adic noetherian ring]] (I would like to warn Toby (who will likely like simpler generality) in advance that one needs to be very careful in treating adic situations without noetherianess, I do not feel competent to write without consulting literature such a more general entry).
 Thanks [[Urs]] for stimulating the expansion of the entries on the subject.

 * [[Urs Schreiber]]: